-Improving time to patient access to innovative oncology therapies in Europe
+Improving time to patient access

 This report brings stakeholders across Europe together around opportunities to improve time to patient access for innovative, value-adding oncology therapies.
 It focusses on reducing European inequalities in terms of delays in ensuring reimbursement and delays in ensuring actual access once reimbursement is in place.